Questfall/docs/roadmap/roadmap2025.md

 <mark style="color:yellow;">June 2025 - September 2025</mark>

-In order to reduce the number of Miners and Founders NFTs in circulation, the system will use some of the QFT issue to buy back and burn these NFTs.
+In order to reduce the number of Founder NFTs in circulation, the system will use some of the QFT issue to buy back and burn these NFTs.

 Once NFT burning is active, 1% of the weekly QFT issue will be used to buy back and burn Founder NFTs from the secondary market.
 The founder's percentage will be reduced accordingly to 94%.